erjbroek/NNfromScratch/README.md

 - **Digit Drawing Interface**: A simple user interface has been created using **Tkinter**.
 This allows users to draw their own digits on a canvas.
 - **Digit Conversion**: The drawn digits are then converted into a 28x28 pixel array, which can be fed into the neural network.
 - **Prediction of digits**: The neural network will give the probilities for each digits
+- **Animation of forward propogation**: to give a clearer overview of how the predictions are made, an animation has been made of how it (roughly) works

 <p align="center">
   <img src="https://github.com/user-attachments/assets/213075eb-8b9e-44c7-8cd3-2085500f661f" width="500">